PatrickCoakley23/Patrick-Coakley-Nutrition/README.md

     (<i>reason for ‘contact’ page</i>)

     ### WireFrames
     I used [Balsamic] (https://balsamiq.com/) to build the wireframes.
-I only created desktop styled wireframes, but if I was to do it again I would also create wireframes for mobile viewing.
+I only created desktop styled wireframes but if I was to do it again I would also create wireframes for mobile viewing.

     - Index.html Wireframes